faressc/dl4ad/slides/07-tricks_of_the_trade.md

 - Make sure your model can overfit on a small subset of the training data (e.g., 100 samples)
 - Gradually increase the model complexity one step at a time until you can overfit on the full training set
 - Be careful not to overcomplicate the model too early
-- Beware of learning rate schedules as they often depend on the total number of epochs
+- Beware of learning rate schedules if they are dependent on the number of epochs
 - When training deep models, check for vanishing or exploding gradients and apply residual connections if necessary
 - When having unstable activation scales consider using normalization layers